sayyedarib/DonorLink/README.md

+(only client side has been deployed on vercel but server side still remains to be deployed that's why that deployed version doesn't works porperly)

 # DonorLink
 Donor is a web application that connects donors with people in need.
 Built using Next.js, Express, and MongoDB Atlas, it enables donors to fill out a form and share their location, and uses geolocation to match them with nearby volunteers.
 The application also includes a payment gateway using Razorpay for secure online donations(payment gateway under working).

 # Features
 Easy-to-use form for donors to fill out